Snizzmo/Data-Science/README.md

 # Data-Science
-This is a repo for all the DS projects, homework, and even resources from Springboard.
+This is a repo for all the DS projects, homework, and some resources from Springboard.